linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 05 Money markets.md

 # US commercial paper (USCP)

 The largest commercial paper market in the world, by far, is the US, distantly followed by Japan, Canada, France, the UK and other developed economies.
-Reuters reports that the commercial paper market in the US peaked in August 2007 to a total of  $2,200 billion when the credit crisis happened.
-By mid-February 2011, the total had dropped to$ 1,041 billion.
-To put this in perspective, the output of all Americans in one year (gross domestic product) is around $14,000 billion.
-Of the issuance in February 2011, $355.8 billion was US asset-backed commercial paper (ABCP), i.e.
+Reuters reports that the commercial paper market in the US peaked in August 2007 to a total of  \$2,200 billion when the credit crisis happened.
+By mid-February 2011, the total had dropped to\$ 1,041 billion.
+To put this in perspective, the output of all Americans in one year (gross domestic product) is around \$14,000 billion.
+Of the issuance in February 2011, \$355.8 billion was US asset-backed commercial paper (ABCP), i.e.

 commercial paper secured on the collateral of assets such as receivables – for example, the issuer has the right to receive monthly interest from mortgage payers, credit card holders, vehicle loans or some other regular income and uses this cash flow to pay the commercial paper when it becomes due and to provide collateral.[15]